 Hydrogen peroxide can also be added to the water in hydroponic environments.
 It can be used to sprout seeds by adding it to the water they soak in before planting; they will sprout quicker and grow stronger.
 Follow the general application recipe for the peroxide to water ratio if using to soak seeds.

-Download my free marijuana grow guide at this link for more growing and protecting your plants tips
+Download my free marijuana grow guide for more tips on growing and protecting your plants.

 Just as milk is essential to a healthy human diet by building the immune system and providing good bacteria to ward off infection, it works in much the same way for plants, including marijuana.
 Milk is a natural germicide and may boost plants’ immune systems in much the same way it does humans.
 It is a formidable treatment for powdery mildew.
 Applying weekly sprays of one part milk to nine parts water significantly reduces the presence of powdery mildew and will prevent it from forming if the plants are not currently affected.
 When rinsing empty milk bottles prior to putting in the recycle bin, pour the diluted milk around your plants rather than pour it down the drain.
 Your plants will love it!